Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 #### 3. Frequent User

 - As a frequent user, I want to check on the news of the club each day.
-- As a frequent user, I want to look for new images on the site.
+- As a frequent user, I want to be able to link to the social media pages/accounts of the club in an easy manner.
 - As a frequent user, I want to check for new details on upcoming games and ticket availability.

+#### Design

+- I used red and blue mainly in my colour scheme as they are the colours of the club and I wanted to keep these colours prevalent.
+- The image of the stadium I used on three pages was to showcase the stadium and also grab the users attention.
+- The font roboto was used as i felt it mixed nicely with the background image and one of the attractive images.

 #### Strategy